tiagomnh/THProgressView/README.md

 ## Usage

-`THCircularProgressView` is simply a `UIView` subclass so just instantiate it and add it a view hieararchy.
+`THProgressView` is simply a `UIView` subclass so just instantiate it and add it a view hieararchy.

 ```objc
 CGRect rect = ...